Ex-voto

 An ex-voto is a votive offering to a saint or a divinity, given in fulfillment of a vow (hence the Latin term, short for ex voto suscepto, "from the vow made") or in gratitude or devotion.
 The term is usually restricted to Christian examples.

 Definition

 Ex-votos are placed in a church or chapel where the worshiper seeks grace or wishes to give thanks.
 The destinations of pilgrimages often include shrines decorated with ex-votos.

 Ex-votos can take a wide variety of forms.
-They are not only intended for the helping figure, but also as a testimony to later visitors of the received help.
+They are not only intended for the invocated, but also as a testimony to later visitors of the received help.
 As such they may include texts explaining a miracle attributed to the helper, or symbols such as a painted or modeled reproduction of a miraculously healed body part, or a directly related item such as a crutch given by a person formerly lame.
 There are places where a very old tradition of depositing ex-votos existed, such as Abydos in ancient Egypt.